acbilson/chaos-content/resume/_index.md

 <h5>2016</h5>
 <ul role="list">
 <li>Pioneers the first technical business analyst (TBA) position.
 Sets the bar for client satisfaction and technical acumen.
 Formulates every workflow, template, and process needed to onboard the next five TBAs.</li>
+<li class="ministry">Shares numerous Jesus stories with my teammates and others that I work with across the firm.
+At times this leads to further discussion or invitations to have dinner in our home.</li>
+<li class="ministry">Joins a church plant of the Evanston Vineyard called "The Neighborhood."
+Trains everyone in Discovery Bible Study over the course of several years of DBS small groups.</li>
 </ul>

 <h5>2015</h5>